 With a sample size of more than 689,000 people, this was the first massive study to show the effects of emotional contagion.
 What you broadcast changes the broadcast choices made by others.
 Your ripple effect is positive or negative, depending on your words.
 If someone in your feed is being toxic, hide him or her.
 Let social media be a place that brings you happiness as you look at your friends’ pictures of cute animals or expands your mind as you read thought-provoking articles.

-The fastest and easiest was to retool your own broadcast is by using what we call the “power lead.”
+The fastest and easiest way to retool your own broadcast is by using what we call the “power lead.”
 Ask yourself, What is my lead story when talking to other people?
 Think of yourself as a broadcaster.
 A power lead is a positive, meaningful start to a conversation.
-If we start off negatively, there are only two ways the conversation can unfold from there: Either the person we’re talking to offers compassion, or plays misery poker (“You think your commute was bad?
+If we start off negatively, there are only two ways the conversation can unfold from there: Either the person we’re talking to offers compassion or plays misery poker (“You think your commute was bad?
 Let me tell you about mine!”).

-In response to “How are you?” skip, “I’m stressed/tired/annoyed…,” and share something small and meaningful.
+In response to “How are you?” skip, “I’m stressed/tired/annoyed… ,” and share something small and meaningful.
 “I’m great!
 My team made it to the finals this weekend.”
 Taking the lead on the conversation and guiding it into positive territory is the mark of a true leader.

-I first saw the power in this strategy while developing a positive-psychology program with a big-box store for its 1.5 million associates.
+I first saw the power in this strategy while developing a positive psychology program with a big-box store for its 1.5 million associates.
 At one of our site visits, a floor associate, Sharon, said we should study her because she is the happiest woman in the world.
 She was warm, infectiously positive and laughed with her whole body.
 I smiled back and asked her how we can be sure she is the world’s most positive person, and that’s when she told me a story I would not forget.

 You can increase creative problem-solving abilities by simply getting someone’s brain to move from problem to solution.

 Sharon met the man of her dreams later in life, got married and was blissfully happy.
 A few months after the wedding, her mother died unexpectedly.
 Her husband helped her through six months of grieving.
 Just as she was starting to feel like her normal self again, he was killed in a car accident.
-Sharon said the reason she has the right to call herself the happiest woman on the planet is because despite all of that, every day she has made a conscious choice to not only be positive, but share it with others.
+Sharon said the reason she has the right to call herself the happiest woman on the planet is because despite all of that, she has made a conscious choice every day to not only be positive, but share it with others.

 Sharon greets customers with, “It’s a great day!
 How are you doing?”
 See how she started the conversation with a positive before she asked the question?
 That’s a power lead.
 By starting off each conversation with positivity, Sharon constantly lays the groundwork for cultivating relationships built upon her belief that her choices and mindset define her experiences with the world—and therefore her happiness.